alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

 -       New outputs include a collection and a count of the removed rows.
 -   Implemented a default setting (SHOW_DEBUG_INFO = false) to hide record details from console and debug logs
 -       Source code changes in ers_datatableUtils.js, ers_DatatableController.cls & ers_QueryNRecords.cls
+-   Console.log statements are now identified with the Datatable's header label

 **Bug Fixes:**
 -   Fixed bug where hyperlinks would open the flow rather than the referenced record